 In addition, differential calculus, statistics, and intermediate macro- and microeconomic theory constitute a minimum background for advanced study in agricultural economics.
-In certain cases, a part of this work can be taken after admission but will not count towards a graduate degree
+In certain cases, a student can take part of this work after admission but the work will not count towards a graduate degree.